otills/openvim/docs/README.md

 <img src="assets/OpenVIM.png" title = "OpenVIM Figure" align = "right" width="400">

-See: [Embryonic development Vimeo Channel](www.vimeo.com/channels/embryonicdevelopment) to see example video generated using OpenVIM.
+See: [Embryonic Development Vimeo Channel](http://www.vimeo.com/channels/embryonicdevelopment) to see example video generated using OpenVIM.

 ## How does OpenVIM differ from a traditional microscope?